Companies Using Shopify

 Shopify Alternatives & Competitors

-Shopify's competitive market has a wide gap between first and second place.
-WooCommerce (17.8%) remains the primary open-source alternative for self-hosted stores, while Wix Stores (7.7%) targets the no-code segment.
+Shopify's competitive market has a wide gap between first and second place, based on our market share data across 50M+ crawled domains.
+WooCommerce (17.8%) remains the primary open-source alternative for self-hosted stores, while Wix eCommerce (7.7%) targets the no-code segment.
 Ecwid (2.6%) is for businesses adding commerce to existing websites.

 | Technology | Domains | Market Share |